 From time to time, we may seek to obtain additional capital, either through equity, equity-linked or debt securities.
-For example, in the fourth quarter of 2011, we raised \$400 million of additional capital through the sale of

-\$200 million aggregate principal amount of Zero Coupon Convertible Notes due 2018 in a private placement and \$200 million worth of equity through a public offering.
 The decision to obtain additional capital will depend, among other things, on our development efforts, business plans, operating performance and condition of the capital markets.
 If we raise additional funds through the issuance of equity, equity-linked or debt securities, those securities may have rights, preferences or privileges senior to the rights of our common stock, and our stockholders may experience dilution.

-We have issued \$400 million in debt offerings and may incur additional debt in the future, which may adversely affect our financial condition and future financial results.
+We issued \$200 million in a debt offering in 2009 and may incur additional debt in the future, including our proposed issuance of \$200 million aggregate principal amount of Convertible Notes to TCV, which may adversely affect our financial condition and future financial results.

-As of December 31, 2011, we have \$200 million of our 8.50% Senior Notes due 2017 and \$200 million of our Zero Coupon Convertible Notes due 2018 outstanding.
+As of September 30, 2011, we have \$200 million in 8.50% senior notes outstanding.
 Risks relating to our long-term indebtedness include: